Mannuello/fbt-enforcement/README.md

 #### Note: The tests will automatically launch during the build process, and you must address any issues locally or the build will fail.

 ## Formatter
-This project uses the black formatter.
+This project uses the ruff formatter.

 To run the formatter and linter use the following: